This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

-As much as it pains me to say it being a New South Welshman, Victoria was the biggest surprise from our 18 month road trip around Australia, so much so we ended up offering Victoria an apology, especially to my mate Mick who we used to put shit on constantly.
+As much as it pains me to say it is a New South Welshman, Victoria was the biggest surprise from our 18-month road trip around Australia.

-Even our kids loved Melbourne and Kalyra still talks fondly of the place nearly two years later – she’s a born and bred city girl.
+Even our kids loved Melbourne and its surrounding tourist attractions, and Kalyra still talks fondly of the place nearly two years later.

-Once you’re done with the city, below are our top 8 getaways from Melbourne that will have you singing Victoria’s praises in no time too!
+Once you’re done exploring the city, it’s time to consider one (or more) of the below getaways from Melbourne.
+These nearby places to visit in Melbourne will have you singing Victoria’s praises in no time too!

 1. Wilsons Promontory National Park